kiyoakii/CourseQ/frontend/README.md

     (frontend) $ git pull upstream frontend
     (frontend) $ git checkout dev # suppose you have created dev branch
     ```
-4. When you finish your tasks, you may want to merge **dev** into  **master** branch with no-fast-forward mode.
+4. When you finish your tasks, you may want to merge **dev** into  **frontend** branch with no-fast-forward mode.
 Before doing so, sync master with upstream barch.
     ```shell
     (frontend) $ git pull upstream frontend
     (frontend) $ git checkout dev